Resource Guide for How to Plan An Epic Backpacking Trip

 • Mountain-forecast.com – this one is good for checking mountain peaks if you’re a peak-bagger.
 It also allows you to fetch the weather from three different elevations (so you can check camp elevations lower down) and the hourly forecast is in three-hour increments so it’s more limited but I feel like it’s oddly more accurate for peaks.

-How Do I Find These Epic Trails
+How to Find Epic Hiking Trails & Camp Spots

 How to find places to go – research, research, research!
-I like to do all of my own research before asking anyone for help/ tips usually; I try not to ever ask about unnamed locations because they’re usually kept unnamed for a reason, plus it’s a lot more rewarding when you “discover” a place for yourself as opposed to just asking someone “hey where is this, how do I get there.”
+I like to do all of my own research before asking anyone for help/ tips; I try not to ever ask about unnamed locations because they’re usually kept unnamed for a reason, plus it’s a lot more rewarding when you “discover” a place for yourself as opposed to just asking someone “hey where is this, how do I get there.”

 • This one may sound odd but flights – when you’re traveling and sitting in a window seat, look out of your window.
 See the landscape from above and mark areas that catch your eye on your map to research later.